auremoser/mozsci/log/worklog.md

 * recommendation letter for Amit for Mozilla reps
 * meeting with Fellows team
 * meeting with Fellows
+* reached out to Sumana and Fairpixels for the Open Science Community Call

 * figure out schedule for April Event
 * blog schedule - Thursday post